ZSR3004/Cell-Tracking/README.md

 3. Open the application (that you downloaded in the previous step) by double clicking on the icon on your desktop or by searching for the application "Cell-Tracker" in your Finder app (for Mac) or File Explorer (for Windows 10 and Windows 11).

-    - Note: You should have arrived at the main page of the application as shown in figure [FIGUREX]
+    - Note: You should have arrived at the main page of the application as shown in figure [FIGUREX].

 4. On the main page, select "Upload Tiff Video."
 You'll now see a new window with a button saying "Upload file".
 You have two options to upload files.